97.8 Degrees Fahrenheit to Celsius: Understanding Temperature Conversions and Their Significance

 Q4: How accurate is the conversion formula?

 A4: The conversion formula (°C = (°F - 32) × 5/9) is highly accurate and provides a precise conversion between Fahrenheit and Celsius.
-However, small rounding errors might occur depending on the number of decimal places used.
+On the flip side, small rounding errors might occur depending on the number of decimal places used.

 Conclusion: The Importance of Precision and Context